|

 trying to escape himuntil she realised that his eyes, staring

-down at her, were dead, and that three elven arrows were buried
+down at her, were dead, that an elven arrow was buried deep in

-deep in his skull, and that Lord Fingolfin was running towards
+his skull, and that Lord Fingolfin was running towards her, his

 He held out a hand and she took it, and he helped her to her